lavann/MonostoMicros/monostomicros.md

 ![Fig4 - Glue Code](fig4.jpg "Fig 1 Glue Code to allow a Monolith to interact with a new Service")

-The glue code effectively acts as an anti-corruption layer, to ensure that the new service is not polluted by data models required by the monolithic application; the glue code helps to mediate interactions between the two.
+The  [glue code (adapter pattern)](https://en.wikipedia.org/wiki/Glue_code) effectively acts as an anti-corruption layer, to ensure that the new service is not polluted by data models required by the monolithic application; the glue code helps to mediate interactions between the two and ensures that only data that is required by the new service is passed to enable compatability between the services.

 Through the process of refactoring, teams can inventory the monolithic application and identify candidates for microservices refactoring while also establishing new functionality with new services.

 The next step in the process of refactoring the monolithic is to separate the presentation layer from the back-end layer.
 In a traditional n-tier application, the application (business) layer tend to be the components that are core to the application and have domain logic within them.
 These coarse-grained APIs interact with the data access layer to retrieve persisted data from within a database.
 These APIs establish a natural boundary to the presentation tier and helps facilitate decoupling of the presentation tier into a separate application space fig 5.

 ![Fig5 - Monolith](fig1.jpg "Fig 1 A Typical Monolith Architecture")